-A very common question that I hear from brides when they’re starting to plan their weddings is along the lines of when things should be done.
-Well, a large part of “getting things done” involves working with vendors, and therefore, the question then turns into “When to hire wedding vendors”.
+A very common question that I hear from couples when they’re starting to plan their weddings is along the lines of when things should be done.
+Well, a large part of “getting things done” involves working with vendors, and therefore, that question then turns into “When to hire your wedding vendors“.

-The thing about hiring vendors is that yes, there are recommended times to do so (like 10 months before your wedding, 8 months before, etc), but at the same time, good vendors book up FAST, no matter when your wedding is!
-I’ve heard of and witnessed quite a few brides not being able to get the vendors they want because they waited too long to hire them.
+You see, hiring your wedding vendors is one of THE most important parts of planning your wedding- because your vendor team is going to be one of the major factors that affect the success of your wedding.
+And the thing about hiring vendors is that yes, there are recommended times to do so (like 10 months before your wedding, 8 months before, etc), but at the same time, good vendors book up FAST, no matter when your wedding is!
+I’ve heard of and witnessed quite a few couples not being able to get the vendors they want because they waited too long to hire them.
 Of course you deserve to have the vendors you want and love, and so much of this depends on booking them in time.
 So I’ve put together my recommended order to follow when it comes hiring your wedding vendors…

 1. Find and hire your wedding planner.